GuidoFavara/MapHack-MOD-Diablo-II/README.md

 * Indicate what items you need to upload the rune.

-* The ears are not visible (item that indicates that a player killed you).
+* The ears are not visible (item you get when kill an enemy player).

 * Includes Spanish translations of various options provided by Slash.